Condominium Lobby Slip and Fall

 Under the law, every condo has a duty of care to take responsible action to keep residents and other invitees safe from harm while on the property.
 If the condo association or HOA fails to meet this obligation, it can be considered negligent and held legally liable for all damages the victim suffers.

-In the case of a condo slip and fall on a rain-soaked floor, the accident is likely foreseeable and, therefore, the association has a duty to try to prevent it from occurring.
+If a slip and fall on condo association property occurs on a rain-soaked floor, the accident is likely foreseeable and, therefore, the association has a duty to try to prevent it from occurring.

 This is where a condominium association’s premises liability insurance enters the picture.
 Most condo associations have some sort of premises liability insurance, so they’re covered from any liability their negligent actions or inactions may cause.